Recordu45/-/README.md

 ## Features
 - Smooth audio playback
-- Works in Telegram voice chat
+- Works in Telegram voice chats
 - Lightweight and easy to use

 ---